microsoft/plcrashreporter/Readme.md

     ```

     This will create binaries for all platforms and adds support for arm64e to PLCrashReporter-iOS.
 Note the environment variable `PL_ARM64E_XCODE_PATH`.
 Make sure to set it to your latest Xcode version that supports arm64e, currently Xcode 10.1.
-* Verify that we have a bitcode enabled framework by running `otool -l build/Release-appletv/CrashReporter.framework/Versions/A/CrashReporter | grep __LLVM`.
+* Verify that your iOS and tvOS binaries frameworks have bitcode enabled by running `otool -l build/Release-appletv/CrashReporter.framework/Versions/A/CrashReporter | grep __LLVM` (adjust the path to the binary as necessary).
+If you see some output, it means the binary is bitcode enabled.

 ## 2. Contributing

 We are looking forward to your contributions via pull requests.

-To contribute to PLCrashReporter, you need the tools required in 1.3.3.1 above.
+To contribute to PLCrashReporter, you need the tools as mentioned in 1.3.3.1 above to build PLCrashReporter for all architectures.

 ### 2.1 Code of Conduct